Physiotherapy Ludlow

 Midlands Physiotherapy and Sports Injury Clinic operated by Physiotherapist John Pryce & his team of Physiotherapists, Sports Therapists and Massage Therapists have been proudly servicing the Ludlow community, for over 20 years.

-Don’t let pain or physical limitations hold you back from the activities you love.
-Contact Midlands Physio today to learn more about how we can help you restore your mobility and improve your overall health and wellbeing.
+If pain or physical restrictions are preventing you from engaging in your favourite activities, don’t hesitate to contact Midlands Physio.
+Our team can help you restore your mobility and enhance your overall health and wellbeing.

 What Does a Chartered Physiotherapist Do?